 Product and Technology Development

-Many limited resources, such as steel, aluminum, plastics, and rare metals, are used to manufacture vehicles.
-Mazda is incorporating 3Rs design into all vehicles currently under development to increase the recyclability of its new vehicles.
+Many limited resources, such as steel, aluminum, plastics, and rare metals, are used in the production of vehicles.
+Mazda is incorporating 3Rs design principles into all vehicles currently under development to increase the recyclability of new models.

 - Research into vehicle design and dismantling technologies that simplify dismantling and separation to make recyclable parts and materials easier to remove